swaaminathanm/neo4j-training-tw/neo4j-training-code/Readme.md

 # Setup
 1. Do npm install (to install dependencies)
+2. Create dump folder in the root of your project
-2. node index.js (to run the application)
+3. node index.js (to run the application)

 # Queries
 **Create Promotion on Entity**